Four Roads Turlough: Flora

-According to the NPWS site synopsis, the flora at the east side of the turlough consist of predominantly species of grass, such as Creeping Bent (Agrostis stolonifera).
-At the western edge of the site, sedges are more common, including Common Sedge (Carex nigra).
-Bottle Sedge (Carex rostrata) and Bogbean (Menyanthes trifoliata) are to be found in some low-lying areas.
-Thread-leaved Water-crowfoot (Ranunculus trichophyllus), Lesser Water-plantain (Baldellia ranunculoides) and Lesser Marshwort (Apium inundatum or Helosciadium inundatum) occur in pools at this site.
-Oligotrophic fen vegetation is not found at this site.
-Only a very few examples of Black Bog-rush (Schoenus nigricans) occur here.
+The flora of the turlough consist predominantly of grasses: at the eastern edge, creeping bent (Agrostis stolonifera) is common while, at the western edge sedges, such as common sedge (Carex nigra), are more common.
+Bottle sedge (Carex rostrata) and bogbean (Menyanthes trifoliata) are found in some low-lying areas.
+Thread-leaved water-crowfoot (Ranunculus trichophyllus), lesser water-plantain (Baldellia ranunculoides) and lesser marshwort (Apium inundatum or Helosciadium inundatum) occur in pools at this site.
+Oligotrophic fen vegetation is not found at this site, and there are very few examples of black bog-rush (Schoenus nigricans) here.
 The site includes some tree stumps.
 The soil in this SAC is peaty.

 Birdlife

 As well as being an SAC, this site is also a significant area for wildfowl and includes ten species of birds protected under the Birds Directive.

-The bird species with protected status occurring at this site are: Northern Pintail (Anas acuta), Shoveler (Anas clypeata), Teal (Anas crecca), Wigeon (Anas penelope), Mallard (Anas platyrhynchos), White-fronted Goose (Greenland subspecies) (Anser albifrons flavirostris), Bewick's swan (Cygnus columbianus bewickii), Curlew (Numenius arquata), Golden Plover (Pluvialis apricaria) and Lapwing (Vanellus vanellus).
+The bird species with protected status occurring at this site are: northern pintail (Anas acuta), shoveler (Anas clypeata), teal (Anas crecca), wigeon (Anas penelope), mallard (Anas platyrhynchos), Greenland white-fronted goose (Anser albifrons flavirostris), Bewick's swan (Cygnus columbianus bewickii), curlew (Numenius arquata), golden plover (Pluvialis apricaria) and lapwing (Vanellus vanellus).
 The Four Roads Turlough is a significant feeding site and refuge for overwintering wildfowl.
-The River Suck has a specific population of Greenland White-fronted Goose, which frequently use the Four Roads SAC – according to the NPWS site synopsis, this can be up to 500 individuals.
+The River Suck has a specific population of 500 Greenland white-fronted goose, which frequently use the Four Roads SAC.
 Approximately 2,600 wildfowl and 8,000 waders also use this significant site.
-The site notes several historical counts over different time periods:

-"Except where indicated, the following numbers are the average of 11 counts over 3 seasons, 1984/85-1986/87: Wigeon (983), Teal (870), Shoveler (81), Bewick's Swan (21), Greenland White-fronted Goose (177, one count in 1987/88), Mallard (235), Pintail (40), Golden Plover (317), Lapwing (473) and Curlew (103).
-A single count on January 17, 1988 emphasises the importance of assessing bird populations of turloughs based on as large a series of counts as possible - present on that date were 3,600 Wigeon, 2,500 Teal, 177 Greenland White-fronted Goose and 2,900 Lapwing.
-The site is also used by Whooper Swan (recent count of 60) and breeding Lapwing, Redshank and Snipe.
+The average populations of these species, counted 11 times over three seasons, from 84/85-86/87, were:

+Wigeon (983), teal (870), shoveler (81), Bewick's swan (21), Greenland white-fronted goose (177, one count in 1987/88), mallard (235), pintail (40), golden plover (317), lapwing (473) and curlew (103).

+A single count on January 17, 1988 measured 3,600 wigeon, 2,500 teal, 177 Greenland white-fronted goose and 2,900 lapwing.
+The site is also used by whooper swan, breeding lapwing, redshank and snipe.
 Several of these species are listed in the Red Data Book and on Annex I of the E.U.
-Birds Directive."
+Birds Directive.